ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

 ## Monotonicity and Counters {#monotonicity_counters}

-Monotonicity is the backbone of time-based sortable UUIDs.
-Normally, time-based UUIDs from this document will be monotonic due to an embedded timestamp; however, implementations can guarantee additional monotonicity via the concepts covered in this section.
+Monotonicity (each subsequent value being greater than the last) is the backbone of time-based sortable UUIDs.
+Normally, time-based
+UUIDs from this document will be monotonic due to an embedded timestamp; however, implementations can guarantee additional monotonicity via the concepts covered in this section.